garima440/HPML-Final-Project/README.md

 Below is a description of each file in this repository:

-- **`Base_model.ipynb`**: Contains the baseline implementation of the model before applying any optimizations or fine-tuning.
+- **`Base_model_accuracy.ipynb`**: Contains the baseline implementation of the model before applying any optimizations or fine-tuning.
 - **`Efficient_Finetuning_and_Inference_Optimization_for_Tiny.ipynb`**: Demonstrates efficient fine-tuning techniques and inference optimization strategies for the TinyBert model.
 - **`Fine_tuned_Model_size_and_Validation_Accuracy.ipynb`**: Analyzes the size and validation accuracy of the fine-tuned model.
 - **`Inference_Comparisons.ipynb`**: Compares inference times and other metrics across base model and fine tuned model with and without flash attention configurations.